chdhatri/CarND-Vehicle-Detection_P4/README.md

 Below image with multiple bounding boxes reports positive detections.
 But we can notice that multiple overlapping detections exist for each of the two vehicles.
  ![png](./images/combined_slidewindow.png)

-To remove the duplicate detections and false positives , we will build a heat-map and thresholdfrom these detections in order to combine overlapping detections and remove false positives.The 'add_heat' function increments the pixel value (referred to as "heat") to (+=1) for all pixels within windows where a positive detection are reported by the classifier.
+To remove the duplicate detections and false positives , I built a heat-map and threshold, in order to remove overlapping detections and  false positives.
+The 'add_heat' function increments the pixel value (referred to as "heat") to (+=1) for all pixels within windows where a positive detection are reported by the classifier.
 The below image is the resulting heatmap from the detections in the image above:
  ![png](./images/heatmap.png)

 A threshold is applied to the heatmap to reject the false positives.
 The result is below: